-RBC Fellows: Recognizing and Supporting Tech Leadership
+RBC Fellows: Recognizing and Supporting Tech Leadership and Innovation

 Some of the world’s brightest technologists call RBC home.
 Every day they turn their big ideas into reality – from cyber security to AI and machine learning, digital to software development, architecture to data science and more.
 And RBC has several programs in place to enable meaningful careers.

 RBC's Technical Distinction Program (TDP), launched in 2016, recognizes experts who have demonstrated significant technical expertise, organizational influence and strategic business impact in a critical area of technology.
 "The goal of the TDP is to recognize and elevate the contributions and impact of our top technical talent and align RBC’s tech community with other large global tech organizations,” says Erin Muir, VP, HR, RBC Technology & Operations.
 “The standards are rigorous.
-In six years, we have inducted 19 technologists as Distinguished Engineers and 3 technologists as Fellows.”
+In six years, we have inducted 19 technologists as Distinguished Technologists and 3 technologists as Fellows.”

-Vinh Tran who is a Distinguished Engineer, and Greg Mori were recently inducted as RBC Fellows, the highest level of recognition for RBC’s outstanding technical leaders at the executive level.
+Vinh Tran who is a Distinguished Technologist, and Greg Mori were recently inducted as RBC Fellows, the highest level of recognition for RBC’s outstanding technical leaders at the executive level.
 The Fellow role is established as part of our Technical Career Journey (TCJ) in an area of cutting-edge technology that is critical to our business strategy where RBC needs technical thought leadership and expertise.
 RBC Fellows are focused on developing our approach in areas of technology critical to the business and delivering first-of-their-kind and innovative solutions that drive business value.
 Bob Blainey was introduced as RBC’s first Fellow in 2021.

 Greg is part of Borealis AI, RBC’s AI research centre where he leads the research team and advances machine learning.
 Vinh is responsible for leading the private and public Cloud platform engineering teams and sets the vision and direction and implements the technologies RBC uses in the Cloud domain.